Why is US B2B PR so difficult?

 When managing AR, companies should avoid briefing analysts simply with the short term aim of receiving positive feedback or a quote for a press release.
 Success has to have a positive effect on a company’s bottom line.

-Look at the bigger picture: Analysts influence purchase decisions, through their reports, through a recommendation or as a result of help given by analysts to position a company more effectively within its target market.
+Look at the bigger picture.
+Analysts influence purchase decisions through their reports and recommendations, or as a result of help given by analysts to position a company more effectively within its target market.

-In a successful AR programme, marketing and sales teams work closely together.
-They involve analysts in the different steps of their mutually supportive strategies and ensure analyst feedback is shared internally with specific action resulting in more competitive positioning and compelling messaging, with customer focused products and services.
+In successful AR programmes, marketing and sales teams work closely together.
+They involve analysts and ensure analyst feedback is shared internally with specific action resulting in more competitive positioning, compelling messaging, and customer-focused products and services.

 Give your AR programme a health check

-• Are you only looking only for the endorsement or quote;
+- Are you only looking for the endorsement or quote?

-• You are deprived of the time, expertise or resources required to run a measurable programme;
+- Are you deprived of the time, expertise or resources required to run a measurable programme?

-• Are the briefings timed around your news or the analyst research or events?
+- Are the briefings timed around your news, the analyst research, or events?

-• Are you lumping anaylsts in withthe press – assuming one approach fits all?
+- Are you lumping analysts in with the press, assuming one approach fits all?

-• Are you taking time to fully prep for a briefing?
+- Are you taking the time to fully prep for a briefing?

 Symptoms of an ailing AR programme

-• · Difficulty forming an approach for new target markets as lack of independent insight;
+- Difficulty forming an approach for new target markets due to a lack of independent insight.

-• Assumptions have to be made of what drives competitive success without independent testing;
+- Assuming what drives competitive success without independent testing.

-• Poor understanding if company messaging are resonating due to an absence of message testing strategies.
+- Poor understanding of whether company messaging is resonating due to an absence of message testing strategies.

-• Be clear what you want to get out of an AR programme.
-Raising awareness is all well and good but if it does not result in more leads or better client retention, then you need to change it;
+- Be clear about what you want to get out of an AR programme.
+Raising awareness is all well and good, but if it does not result in more leads or better client retention, then you need to change it.

-• Develop proper metrics.
-Measuring briefing numbers and report mentions, running perception audits or getting placed in various analyst rating scales is all good.
-However, if there is no positive impact on the bottom line then you need to change your rethink the metrics you use;
+- Develop proper metrics.
+Measuring briefing numbers and report mentions, running perception audits, or getting placed on various analyst rating scales are all good.
+However, if these metrics do not positively impact the bottom line, you need to rethink them.

-• Plan regular engagements to gain trust instead of one-off jobs every year, such as at events.
-Be prepared to follow up with information that actually helps an analyst with their research.
+- Plan regular engagements, such as at events, to gain trust instead of one-off jobs every year.
+Be prepared to follow up with information that helps an analyst with their research.

 In the next post, we will start looking at the impact AR can have on various marketing tactics. and in part three, we’ll look at some thorny marketing problems AR can help solve.